Crash near Waterview Tunnel closes two lanes on South Western Motorway

 Fire and Emergency New Zealand were alerted to the crash in a northbound lane of the South Western Motorway (SH20) at 6.20am.

-The New Zealand Transport Agency said the crash was blocking two lanes near the Hendon footbridge, just before the Waterview Tunnel northbound.
+The New Zealand Transport Agency said at 6.55am the crash had been cleared but one lane remained blocked near the Hendon footbridge, just before the Waterview Tunnel northbound.

 A spokeswoman said the crash was minor and nobody was injured.